Beliavsky/Fortran-with-ChatGPT/README.md

 Make sure that you have installed gfortran correctly and that the installation directory is added to your system's PATH environment variable.

 ---
+**How do I add gfortran to my system's PATH?**

+To add gfortran to your system's PATH on Windows, you can follow these steps:

+1. Open the Start menu and search for "Environment Variables" and select "Edit the system environment variables" (or "Environment Variables" if you are using an older version of Windows).

+2. In the System Properties window, click the "Environment Variables" button.

+3. In the Environment Variables window, locate the "Path" variable under the "System variables" section and select it.

+4. Click the "Edit" button to modify the "Path" variable.

+5. In the Edit Environment Variable window, click the "New" button and enter the directory path where gfortran is installed.
+Typically, it is something like `C:\MinGW\bin` or `C:\Program Files\mingw-w64\mingw64\bin`, depending on your installation.

+6. Click "OK" to close all the windows.

+After adding gfortran to the system's PATH, you should be able to run the `gfortran` command from any directory in the command prompt without specifying the full path to the executable.

+Note that you may need to open a new command prompt window for the changes to take effect.

+---
 **What will be the name of the executable if you compile with `gfortran helloworld.f90` on Linux and on Windows?**

 When you compile a Fortran source file `helloworld.f90` with `gfortran helloworld.f90` on Linux, the resulting executable will be named `a.out` by default, as mentioned earlier.